keu/docs/software_versioned_docs/version-0.16/faq.md

 ### How do we manage application and system logs?

-Astronomer's Enterprise offering has a robust logging structure sitting atop Airflow.
+Astronomer's Software offering has a robust logging structure sitting atop Airflow.
 See https://www.astronomer.io/docs/ee-logging/

 ## Updating